 How long you can park

-The length of time that you can park for depends on the area where you park.
+The length of time you can park depends on where you park.

-Some areas require that you use paycards to display your time parked.
-In other areas you will need to use a parking disc clock.
-You can use the standard yellow parking disc clock (available from Car Parks Administration, Sand Street or the Town Hall at a cost of £2.00), or a European disabled blue parking disc clock (this disc is recognised throughout Europe) provided free of charge with your permit.
+Some parking areas require that you use paycards to display your time parked.
+In other areas you'll need to use a parking disc.
+You can use the standard parking disc or a European disabled blue parking disc clock.
+The European disabled blue parking disc clock is recognised throughout Europe and is provided free of charge with your permit.

 - any specifically set aside disabled parking area may be used to park up to a maximum of four hours using a badge with a parking disc clock.
 Exceptions are Lewis St and Halkett Place (where some places are limited to one hour only), and Vine St (weekend parking only), where some spaces are limited to one hour only